-- 3. As per Administrative Guidelines of the Solar Park Scheme vide order no. 30/26/2014-15/NSM dated 21-03-2017 & further clarification vide OM no. 320/1 4/201 7-NSM dated 18-01-2018, an amount of Rs.24,10,87,000/-(Rs.
-Twenty Four Crore Ten Lakh and Eighty Seven Thousand only) is due to the SECI,New Delhi towards award of work for external power evacuation system of Radhanesada Solar Park.
+3. As per Administrative Guidelines of the Solar Park Scheme vide order no. 30/26/2014-15/NSM dated 21-03-2017 & further clarification vide OM no. 320/1 4/201 7-NSM dated 18-01-2018, an amount of Rs.24,10,87,000/- (Rs.
+Twenty Four Crore Ten Lakh and Eighty Seven Thousand only) is due to the SECI, New Delhi towards award of work for external power evacuation system of Radhanesada Solar Park.
 The amount of Rs.
 24,10,87,000/- (Rs.
-Twenty Four Crore Ten Lakh and Eighty Seven Thousand only) includes Rs.
+Twenty Four Crore Ten Lakh and Eighty Seven Thousand only)

+includes Rs.
 23,87,00,000/- (Rs.
 Twenty Three Crore and Eighty Seven Lakh only) towards award of development of external power evacuation system for Radhanesada Solar Park to PGCIL and Rs.23,87,000/- (Rs.
-Twenty Three Lakh and Eighty Seven Thousand only) towards fund handling charges to SECI. - 4.
-Accordingly, sanction of the President of India is hereby conveyed for release of Rs.
+Twenty Three Lakh and Eighty Seven Thousand only) towards fund handling charges to SECI.

+4. Accordingly, sanction of the President of India is hereby conveyed for release of Rs.
 24,1 0,87,000/- (Rs.
-Twenty Four Crore Ten Lakh and Eighty Seven Thousand only) to the Solar Energy Corporation of India (SECI)

-Ltd., New Delhi as CFA towards award of work for development of external power evacuation system of Radhanesada Solar Park in Gujarat."
+Twenty Four Crore Ten Lakh and Eighty Seven Thousand only) to the Solar Energy Corporation of India (SECI) Ltd., New Delhi as CFA towards award of work for development of external power evacuation system of Radhanesada Solar Park in Gujarat."

-- e) Out of the total grant of ₹5600 lakh received towards award of work for external power evacuation system of Radhanesda Solar Park, ₹2800 lakh has been disbursed as of now.
-The balance amount of grant of ₹2800 lakh is yet to be disbursed. - f) Out of the total grant received as of now, ₹662.454 lakh has been considered in 'Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat', i.e. instant project.
-The balance amount of grant received will be considered in 'Supplementary Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat'. - 49.
-We have considered the submissions of the Petitioner.
+- e) Out of the total grant of ₹5600 lakh approved towards award of work for external power evacuation system of Radhanesada Solar Park, ₹2800 lakh has been disbursed as of now.
+The balance amount of grant of ₹2800 lakh is yet to be disbursed. - f) The Petitioner has further submitted that out of total grant received as of now, ₹2428.03 lakh has been considered in Supplementary Transmission System for Ultra Mega Solar Power Park (700MW) at Banaskantha (Radhanesda), Gujarat, i.e. the instant transmission system.
+The balance amount of grant received will be considered in Transmission System for Ultra Mega Solar Power Park (700MW) at Banaskantha (Radhanesda), Gujarat.

+38. We have considered the submissions of the Petitioner.
 The details of grant allocated and adjustment in the capital cost of the transmission asset are as follows: